 The Housing Strategy rezoned precincts to allow for a mix of townhouse, five-storey and eight- to ten-storey residential and mixed-used developments in parts of Asquith, Beecroft, Carlingford, Hornsby, Mount Colah, Normanhurst, Pennant Hills, Thornleigh, Waitara and West Pennant Hills.

-These rezonings are reflected in the current Hornsby Development Control Plan.
+These rezonings are reflected in the Hornsby Development Control Plan 2013.

-The framework behind Council's latest Housing Strategy can be viewed here - Housing Strategy 2010 - 1.5MB.
+The framework behind this Housing Strategy can be viewed here - Housing Strategy 2010 - 1.5MB.